 Wildlife Hospital Volunteer

-*Please note, if you are between 15 and 17 years old, you must attend one of these two scheduled orientations with a parent or guardian.
+*Please note, if you are between 15 and 17 years old, you must attend the scheduled orientation with your own parent or guardian.

 Treat and Release

 Our wildlife hospital cares for nearly 4,000 wild animals a year, from as many as 200 different species.
 We provide ongoing care for our patients seven days a week, fifty-two weeks a year with a dedicated team of staff and more than 300 volunteers.